 Coffee is sold in grains or already in coffee powder or even inside the capsules for the use of the electric machine at home.
 But true connoisseurs know that drinking coffee made with freshly ground beans is a completely different experience, at the highest sensory level.
 In fact, if coffee is ground while it is being prepared, it will be able to emit all its aroma and the resulting benefits, such as safeguarding the organoleptic complex of each individual bean.

 The effects of coffee are well known: excitement and energy first of all, due to the content of caffeine, a stimulating substance of the central nervous system.
 Coffee can cause rapid heartbeat if drunk excessively, which is why it is advisable not to overdo it.
 In general, we talk about strong coffee when the coffee has a high percentage of caffeine, but the intensity of the aromas, the body and the bitter note also count.
 A coffee therefore, to be considered “strong”, must have intense aromas.

-A separate discussion should be made for cappuccino, another very popular drink in Italy.
+A separate discussion should be made on the cappuccino, another very popular drink in Italy.
 Traditionally, cappuccino is drunk only for breakfast, usually accompanied by a sweet, such as a croissant.
-The milk contained in the cappuccino is considered as part of the meal, so avoid consuming it in the rest of the day because it is too substantial.
+The milk contained in the cappuccino is considered part of the meal, so avoid consuming it for the rest of the day because it is too substantial.

 Finally, we must remember that it was in the bars of Naples that a generous tradition saw the light, which gradually spread throughout Italy: that of “suspended” coffee, which is an espresso not consumed by those who pay for it (“suspended”, in fact) but intended for some less affluent customers passing through.
 A little-big sign of social solidarity.